 The curriculum is much more than just lessons.
 It includes the ethos, attitudes and relationships which create the high quality life in all of our schools.
-Our aim is to provide a broad balanced and extensive curriculum that meets the needs and aspirations of every young person and leaves them well prepared for their future.
+Our aim is to provide a broad, knowledge rich and rigorous curriculum that meets the needs and aspirations of every young person and leaves them well-prepared for their future.